andrealang/docs/pricing/index.md

 |2500 |	(1000 × 1 (unit price for Tier 1)) + (1000 × 0.90 (unit price for Tier 2)) + (500 × 0.75 (unit price for Tier 3)) = 2275 |	$2275 USD |
 |... |	... |	...|
 |5200 |	(1000 × 1 (unit price for Tier 1)) + (1000 × 0.90 (unit price for Tier 2)) + (1000 × 0.75 (unit price for Tier 3)) + (1000 × 0.60 (unit price for Tier 4)) + (1200 × 0.40 (unit price for Tier 5)) = 3730 |	$3730 USD|
-*Table 4.
-Charge calculation by using the graduated tier pricing model*
+{:caption="Table 4.
+Charge calculation by using the graduated tier pricing model" caption-side="top"}

 ####Block tier
 {: #block_tier}